pcwang1/Math-381-project/README.md

 Dear professor and our community:

 This is the code for our project.
 You may find the descriptions for our projects.
-Also there is a file folder including 6 shapfiles exported from ArcMap software.
+Also there are 6 shapfiles exported from ArcMap software.
 You nay need to put these shapfiles in the same folder with the codes.
 Also please use Anaconda 2.7 rather than 3.7.
 Please input the following commands in the terminal of anaconda before running the code:

 conda install -c conda-forge/label/gcc7 pyshp conda install -c conda-forge/label/gcc7 shapely